SebZanardo/HEXAGOD/README.md

 <h3 align="center">
 Build a world by connecting different temperature biomes on a hexagonal grid
 </h3>

 <p align="center">
-My submission for the Pygame Community Spring Jam 2024<br>
+  <a href="https://zen-studios.itch.io/hexagod">My submission page for the Pygame Community Spring Jam 2024</a>
 </p>

 <p align="center">